binhnguyen63/SoftwareDesign-Project/README.md

+Team Vernon

 # COSC 4353 Project

-Team Vernon
 HOW TO RUN THIS PROGRAM
-We are using PostgresSQL with database named "venom"
+We are using PostgresSQL with database named "Vernon"

 Step 1 : set up env variable in this format